FIFO

 How It Works in Peasy

-- When you receive inventory, Peasy records the cost per unit for that batch or lot
+- When you receive inventory, Peasy records the cost per unit for that batch, so every lot carries its own cost basis — no blended average

 Why It Matters